fvangef/mlgsc/README.md

 #### `mlgsc_train`

-This trains a classifier model (either DNA or protein) from a multiple alignment of reference sequences and a phylogenetic tree of the reference OTUs.
+This trains a classifier model (either DNA or protein) from a multiple alignment of reference sequences and a phylogenetic tree of the reference taxa.

 This program takes three arguments: (i) one of the two keywords `DNA` or `Prot`, to indicate the type of molecule; (ii) the name of the multiple alignment file;